Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 Swollen Trunks

-The Spindle Palm showcases a ridged trunk, starting narrow at the base and widening in the middle, resembling a spindle.
+Spindle Palm has a ridged trunk that is narrow at the base and widens in the middle resembling a spindle.
+Ponytail palm has a swollen base trunk that stores water making it highly drought tolerant.

 Bottle Palm (Hyophorbe lagenicaulis).
 Photo by Flickr.